generalustelaru/ophir-2d/README.md

 0. Don't go back to **Prerequisites**, step **3**.
 1. Run `docker run -d -p 27017:27017 --name ophir-mongo mongo` to instantiate a database.
 2. Run `docker run -d -p 6379:6379 --name ophir-redis redis` to instantiate caching.
+3. Run `docker run -d --name redisinsight -p 5540:5540 redis/redisinsight:latest` for cache monitoring.
-3. Run `node seed-db.cjs` to load the game configuration in the DB.
+4. Run `node seed-db.cjs` to load the game configuration in the DB.
-4. Create folders */dist*, */dist/public*, then copy the contents of *src/static/* into *dist/public*.
+5. Create folders */dist*, */dist/public*, then copy the contents of *src/static/* into *dist/public*.
-5. Create a copy of *db_template.json* and rename it as *db.json*.
+6. Create a copy of *db_template.json* and rename it as *db.json*.
-6. Create a copy of *.env.example* and rename it as *.env*.
+7. Create a copy of *.env.example* and rename it as *.env*.
-7. Replace the SERVER_ADDRESS value in *.env* with your local Ethernet address.
+8. Replace the SERVER_ADDRESS value in *.env* with your local Ethernet address.
 How to obtain it:
    - PowerShell: `Get-NetIPAddress -AddressFamily IPv4 | Where-Object {$_.InterfaceAlias -like '*Ethernet*'}`
    - Git bash: `ipconfig | grep -A 3 'Ethernet' | grep 'IPv4' | awk '{print $NF}'`
    - Linux: `hostname -I`
    - Run `npm ci && npm run build_server && npm run build_client`.

 ## Other hints

 Run `npm run ommit_revs` to exclude code maintenance commits from GitBlame.

+Go to http://localhost:5540 to visualize user sessions:
+- Click **Add Redis database**
+- Go to **Connection Settings** and test the default connection (Use "host.docker.internal" as *Host* if it doesn't work)